Bomb Happy has just completed touring venues in Yorkshire this autumn.

-Evocatively built from the verbatim testimonies of the last remaining York Normandy Veterans by playwright Helena Fox, this important new play immerses you with surging immediacy into the lives of five ordinary young conscripts as they set out for Normandy, allowing you to experience through their eyes events of D-Day to VE Day, events that will stay with them for the rest of their lives.
+Evocatively built from the verbatim testimonies of the last remaining York Normandy Veterans by playwright Helena Fox, with a haunting soundtrack by Sam McAvoy, and atmospheric lighting design by Steven Woolmar, this important new play immerses you with surging immediacy into the lives of five ordinary young conscripts as they set out for Normandy, allowing you to experience through their eyes events of D-Day to VE Day, events that will stay with them for the rest of their lives.

 Photo: Michael.
 J. Oakes

 “Bomb Happy follows each veteran’s journey from the D-Day landings to VE Day, and through battles in between to liberate Europe, and the drama of conflict acquires even more impact from highlighting the long-term impact of conflict stress/post-traumatic stress disorder on both veterans and their families.”
 Review, York Press